ikelaiah/threadpool-fp/docs/ThreadPool.ProducerConsumer-Technical.md

 ## Limitations

 - Queue capacity and worker count are fixed after construction.
-- No task priorities, result-bearing futures, or task cancellation yet.
+- No task priorities, result-bearing futures, or forced cancellation of running callbacks. v0.9 can cancel pending submitted work.
 - `OnError` executes on a worker and should remain short and thread-safe.